amplication/docs/docs/faqs/faqs.md

 In version control systems, a monorepo ("mono" meaning 'single' and "repo" is short for 'repository') is a software development strategy where code for many projects is stored in the same repository.
 Providing you the power to use the microservices approach for you services.

 The monorepo model provides you with several advantages:

--Easy visibility of your services
+- Easy visibility of your services
--Code sharing among services to avoid code redundancy -Improved collaboration
+- Code sharing among services to avoid code redundancy
+- Improved collaboration
--Release management
+- Release management

 ### Will all my services be stored in the same or different repositories?